intona/json-parser/README.md

   trouble.
 - The only required C11 features that are not available in C99 is the use of the _Alignof operator and the static_assert() statement.
-If you do not have a C11 compiler, change MAX_ALIGN to 8 (or 1 if your target CPU supports fast unaligned accesses) and remove the asserts.
+If you do not have a C11 compiler, set MAX_ALIGN to the correct value (usually 8 or 4, or 1 if your target CPU supports fast unaligned accesses) and remove the asserts.
   Adapting to C89 will be harder.
 - json_out.c (not required by the parser) uses stdio's vsnprintf() to format numbers.
 A sufficiently non-bloated printf for embedded use is here: https://github.com/mpaland/printf/